DiPierroLab/Douglas/README.md

 I used Python 3.8.13.

 2. Run the following command:
-conda create --name environmentName --file ./requirements_conda.txt
+conda create --name simulation --file ./requirements_conda.txt
+#'simulation' is the environment name.
+If you change it, you will also need to change it in the submission scripts.

 Next, adjust the paths in the .py files.